 A conference between the counsel engaged in a case, to discuss its questions or arrange the method of conducting it.

+In French law.
 The opinion of counsel upon a point of law submitted to them.

 CONSULTO.
 Lat.
 In the civil law.
 Designedly; intentionally.
 Dig.
 28, 41.